QuickBooks Blog

 The next step is a bit tricky.
 Be sure to differentiate between employee contributions to Federal Insurance Contributions Act (FICA) taxes and employer contributions to FICA taxes.
 The latter will be a portion of your accrued payroll; the former was already accounted for in gross pay.

-Next, add the amount that you contribute to your employee’s health insurance premiums.
-Usually, this amount is split between an employer and employee, so be sure to account for only your portion of this cost.
-In addition, if you include a retirement contribution matching program for employees’ 401(k) accounts, then the amount that you contribute will be included during this step in the calculation too.
+Next, add the amount you contribute to your employee’s health insurance premiums.
+Usually, this amount is split between an employer and an employee, so account for only your portion of this cost.
+In addition, if you include a retirement contribution matching program for employees’ 401(k) accounts, then also include your contribution amount during this step in the calculation.

 4. PTO